Lody-dev/custom-printf/README.md

-Custom printf Implementation 🌟
+**Custom Printf Implementation written in C** 🌟

-Welcome to my custom implementation of the printf function, created as part of my journey at 42 School!
-This project demonstrates my ability to handle low-level programming challenges, optimize code for efficiency, and apply foundational knowledge gained from earlier projects like Libft.
+A custom implementation of the standard **C printf** function, built from scratch to understand formatted output handling at a low level.

+This project explores how variadic functions, format parsing, and buffer management work behind the scenes in C.

 🚀 Features